yethu123/CS-50/README.md

 #lecture2(C)

-preprocessing
+    1.preprocessing
         In C, preprocessing involves replacing the lines that start with #include with the contents of the actual file.

-compiling
+    2.compiling
       The compiler takes the complete source code and converts it to assembly code, much simpler instructions that look like this:
            main:                               #   @main
               .cfi_startproc
            # BB#0:
                pushq   %rbp
-    .Ltmp0:
-        .cfi_def_cfa_offset 16
-    .Ltmp1:
-        .cfi_offset %rbp, -16
-        movq %rsp, %rbp
+     3.assembling
+        Finally, these lines of assembly are converted to 0s and 1s that the CPU can directly understand.
+     4.linking
+        We also need to combine into our program the binary file for standard I/O library that we call functions from, and this last step does exactly that.
+Recall that we only included stdio.h, which is just the header file that declares the functions, not the actual code for them